emaphp/backbone.async/README.md

 ###Polyfill

 <br/>
 Browsers not supporting Promises should use a polyfill.
-You can find one [here](https://github.com/taylorhakes/promise-polyfill "").
+This library uses [promise-polyfill](https://github.com/taylorhakes/promise-polyfill "") for testing.

 <br/>
 ###Usage